Frank Stout (artist): Mature work

 From the late '70s onward, Stout's painting style became more polished and ambitious in subject matter, with a satirical edge and cruelty sometimes compared with Jack Levine and Francis Bacon.
 His subdued palette, Old Master scumbling, and complex compositions pay homage to Titian, Rembrandt, Frans Hals, and Velasquez, but his painterly method is also harnessed to contemporary subjects via expressionism and his own bold improvisational technique, with tone-shifts from high art intention to exuberant caricature.

 The primacy of figure painting in his work is manifest in his "Artists & Models Series" (late 1990s to 2008), a series of portraits of iconic artists and their subjects.
 His oeuvre is populated by single and group portraits of both the famous and the obscure, from Pope John Paul II to anonymous nursing graduates, family snaps, a Native American tribe, and his noted "Convention Pictures", a series of monumental group portraits of corporate and civic gatherings captured on a cinematic scale.
 Stout's work ruminates on themes of the individual and society, and the passing of time.

 His images of intimacy and of anonymity in 20th- and 21st-century culture are rendered with a sensitive but dispassionate eye, covering a spectrum of moods from the melancholic to the ridiculous.
 Portraits of Doris Day and D.W.
 Griffiths' golden age of Hollywood are juxtaposed with winos, and landscapes of decaying New England cinemas, Masonic lodges, and abandoned farms, factories, trailers, and fast food outlets.

 Where photorealists and Pop realists assert a coolly ironic stance toward similar imagery, Stout expresses an interest in the psychological and emotional character of his subjects as well as their graphic and optical attributes.
 Where the former use flatness and color to achieve a sense of distance, Stout uses light and pigment to create illusionistic depth and engagement.

 A sense of restlessness and transience haunt Stout's depopulated landscapes, while the faces in his portraits convey a complicity and bafflement about their roles in the occasions captured.
 Stout's wide-ranging subject matter forms an additive portrait of contemporary society in transition; moments frozen within a broader, uncertain human narrative.

-In a sense, Stout was an American Rembrandt, concerned to portray his human subjects as being tethered to their means of livelihood, whether it was butchers at a butchers' convention, or a waiter at a table, but he also had an extraordinarily loving way with such humble objects as trailer-homes, not ordinarily thought of as being beautiful but which take on a profoundly spiritual cast in his unique and transformative vision.
+Stout's work frequently depicted human subjects in relation to their occupations, including butchers and waiters.
+He also painted everyday objects such as trailer-homes, treating them as subjects of artistic interest.